-Will users be able to understand your color scheme?
+Are users able to understand your color scheme?
 A legend next to the chart may help users grasp what you’re trying to communicate.

 The first segment always starts at the 12 o’clock position.
 When viewing a single donut, it’s best to represent the largest amount of data in the first segment, then display the other segments from second largest to smallest clockwise around the node.

-However, if you are using donuts to make comparisons between different nodes, it may be better to keep the colour order consistent.
+However, if you are using donuts to make comparisons between different nodes, it may be better to keep the color order consistent.
 Whichever option you choose, make it consistent across your graph.

 Showing a donut on every node in your chart might make it difficult to interpret.
 Instead, you could display an animated donut when you hover or select a node.

 Donuts are designed to display proportional data only.
 If you want to communicate other types of data, use a different feature, such as tooltips.
 Similarly, donuts aren’t good at comparing absolute quantities between nodes.
 Consider using glyphs for this instead.

 We hope you found these tips useful.
 Now you’re ready to start using donuts to create some beautiful and informative visualizations.